POL-G-53, version 6.0, 28 July 2020

-- maintain membership lists of Museum Friends;
+- maintain membership lists of Museum Friends and donors

-- retain details of object and cash donors, and (with their consent) to publicly acknowledge those donors;
+- retain details of object and cash donors, and (with their consent) to publicly acknowledge those donors

 - generate invitation lists for Museum events.

-c.
+b.
 Bookings information

-The Museum uses Eventbrite as its primary online booking system for events.
 The personal information provided by a customer to Eventbrite (excluding any billing or credit card information) is disclosed by Eventbrite to the Museum.
 The purpose of collecting this information is to ensure that an event is properly coordinated and, if the customer has agreed to receive information about the Museum’s programs, events and activities, to send them that information.

-d.
+c.
 Visitor information and feedback

-Where members of the public provide their personal information to the Museum in the course of making an enquiry or comment, that information will only be used by the Museum to deal with the person’s enquiry or comment.
+Where members of the public provide their personal information to the Museum in the course of making an enquiry or comment, that information will generally only be used by the Museum to deal with the person’s enquiry or comment.

-e.
+d.
 Visitor wi-fi

-The Museum provides internet access to visitors via its wireless network, with services facilitated by a third party provider, Skyfii.
+The Museum provides internet access to visitors via its wireless network, with services facilitated by a third-party provider, Skyfii.
 Visitors who register for this wi-fi service will be asked to provide personal information in the form of a name and email address.
 Both the Museum and Skyfii will have access to this personal information in order to manage the wireless network system.